jackjyzhang/jackjyzhang.github.io/index.md

 layout: default
 ---

-I am a PhD student at the [Center for Language and Speech Processing](https://www.clsp.jhu.edu/), [Johns Hopkins University](https://www.jhu.edu/), proudly advised by [Daniel Khashabi](https://danielkhashabi.com/) and [Benjamin Van Durme](https://www.cs.jhu.edu/~vandurme/index.html), and a student researcher at [Meta Superintelligence Labs](https://www.cnbc.com/2025/06/30/mark-zuckerberg-creating-meta-superintelligence-labs-read-the-memo.html).
-I was previously a research intern and student researcher at Microsoft from 2024-2025.
+I am a PhD student in Computer Science at [Johns Hopkins University](https://www.jhu.edu/), proudly advised by [Daniel Khashabi](https://danielkhashabi.com/) and [Benjamin Van Durme](https://www.cs.jhu.edu/~vandurme/index.html).
+My research at JHU is supported by the [Amazon AI PhD Fellowship](https://ai2ai.engineering.jhu.edu/amazon-ai-phd-fellows/).
+I am also a student researcher at [Meta Superintelligence Labs](https://www.cnbc.com/2025/06/30/mark-zuckerberg-creating-meta-superintelligence-labs-read-the-memo.html).

 <!-- My research interest lies in the area of natural language processing.
 I am particularly interested in the responsible development and deployment of foundation models.
 Recently, I am focusing on safety alignment and enhancing attribution of LLMs. -->

 <!-- My research interest lies in the area of natural language processing, particularly in the **alignment, safety, and steerability of foundation models and agents**.
 My recent research centers on pluralistic alignment, verifiable LLMs, and renewable evaluation benchmarks for safety. -->

 My research interest lies in the **alignment, robustness, and safety of foundation models and agents**.
-My recent works center on multi-agent reinforcement learning, pluralistic alignment, and renewable evaluation benchmarks.
+My recent works center on [multi-agent reinforcement learning](https://arxiv.org/abs/2510.08240), [pluralistic alignment](https://arxiv.org/abs/2410.08968), and [renewable benchmarks](https://arxiv.org/abs/2505.22037).
 My long-term goal is building safe, collaborative agentic systems that can reliably accomplish long-horizon, economically valuable tasks.

-In the past, I have collaborated with [Mark Dredze](https://www.cs.jhu.edu/~mdredze/) at JHU CLSP, [Yulia Tsvetkov](https://homes.cs.washington.edu/~yuliats/) and [Tianxing He](https://cloudygoose.github.io/) at the University of Washington, and [Jim Glass](http://people.csail.mit.edu/jrg/) at MIT CSAIL.
+Previously, I was a research intern and student researcher at Microsoft from 2024-2025.
+I have collaborated with [Mark Dredze](https://www.cs.jhu.edu/~mdredze/) at JHU CLSP, [Yulia Tsvetkov](https://homes.cs.washington.edu/~yuliats/) and [Tianxing He](https://cloudygoose.github.io/) at the University of Washington, and [Jim Glass](http://people.csail.mit.edu/jrg/) at MIT CSAIL.
 I completed my B.S. also from JHU with majors in Computer Science, Mathematics, Applied Mathematics, and minor in Economics.
 GO HOP! 💙🤍

 I'm always excited about collaborations.
 If you are interested in working together, please feel free to drop me an email: `jzhan237[at]jhu.edu`!